 - signs and symptoms common to other deficiency diseases.

-An example in the first category is the slowing of prostate cancer (see link below).
+An example in the first category is the slowing of prostate cancer.
 The incidence of prostate cancer increases with age—it is an aging-related disease.
-Since aging is a vitamin deficiency disease, it is reasonable to expect that restoration of the anti-aging vitamin to the diet might help to roll back diseases which have taken hold in its absence.
+Since aging is a vitamin deficiency disease, it is reasonable to expect that restoration of the anti-aging vitamins to the diet might help to roll back diseases which have taken hold in its absence.
 This expectation is tempered by the knowledge, from Noah’s experience (see Aging: Cause & Cure), that healing of aging is itself a very slow process.

 What are these early warning signs likely to be?
-It is impossible to say for sure when everybody is suffering from MePA deficiency disease, because there are no healthy individuals to compare to.
+It is impossible to say for sure when everybody is suffering from MePA / MePiA deficiency disease, because there are no healthy individuals to compare to.
 But considerable overlap of symptoms is observed between different deficiency diseases.
-For example, fatigue is seen in deficiences of vitamin C, vitamin B12 and other B vitamins, calcium, iron, and magnesium.
-So we might expect to see the same sorts of early warning signs and symptoms for MePA deficiency as are reported for other deficiency diseases.
+For example, fatigue is seen in deficiencies of vitamin C, vitamin B12 and other B vitamins, calcium, iron, and magnesium.
+So we might expect to see the same sorts of early warning signs and symptoms for MePA and MePiA deficiency as are reported for other deficiency diseases.

-For this reason, when individuals start taking MePA, we might expect them to begin reporting, early on, relief of symptoms common to other deficiency diseases.
+For this reason, when individuals start taking the anti-aging vitamins, we might expect them to begin reporting, early on, relief of symptoms common to other deficiency diseases.
 And this is what has been happening, as the testimonials recorded here show.
-It appears as no accident that, for example, all of the symptoms listed above as signs of vitamin C deficiency have been reported as areas of relief by one or more individuals beginning to take Dr. Aardsma’s Vitamin MePA Dietary Supplement.
+It appears as no accident that, for example, all of the symptoms listed above as signs of vitamin C deficiency have been reported as areas of relief by one or more individuals beginning to take Dr. Aardsma’s Anti-Aging Vitamins Dietary Supplement.

-First, no two people are alike.
+- No two people are alike.
 Our bodies do not all respond identically to the various vitamins.
 For example, when sailors used to die from a lack of vitamin C on long voyages at sea, the sailors on a given ship did not all develop scurvy at the same rate and die at the same time.
 It was possible for a few survivors to make it home when nearly the entire crew had died of scurvy.
-Don’t expect one person’s experience with vitamin MePA to be applicable to everybody in exactly the same way.
+Don’t expect one person’s experience with the anti-aging vitamins to be applicable to everybody in exactly the same way.

 Anecdotal evidence, while less reliable than a clinical trial, is still valuable.
 It can verify the general safety of a compound, for example, and point to effects which should be specifically targeted for investigation in a subsequent clinical trial.